 While it’s important to consider budget, transportation, materials, and package design and to incorporate each of these elements into your overall package design, it’s key to keep your audience at the forefront of each of these decisions.

 Keeping your target audience at the forefront of your design along the way will help you meet overall success with package design.

-The type of material you choose to use in your packaging design is a part of your brand, so any disconnect between your materials or design and your brand’s message will confuse consumers and make them lose trust.
+The type of material you choose to use in your package design is a part of your brand, so any disconnect between your materials or design and your brand’s message will confuse consumers and make them lose trust.

 To appeal to your customers, you have to research and understand them enough before you make these key marketing and branding decisions.

 Market research is a great way to learn what your target audience values and decide how to pair those details with your budget, transportation, and sustainably needs and goals.
 Always listen to your key demographic and cater to their needs specifically.

 The Possibilities Are Endless

 There are endless materials to choose from.
 The only limitations are those of budget, sustainability, and perhaps your imagination.
 Be sure to review all aspects of these material options and come up with a workable plan that keeps your key demographic as its center.